How To Do Aged Care Police Checks in Australia

 - Other forms of violence and assaults

 Aged care hires must not have form for violence, and will not be accepted for any role where duties involve the care of elderly persons.
-Authorities conducting a national police check must include all offences of this nature in the police certificate so that aged care providers can prevent potentially harmful individuals from being recruited.
+Authorities conducting a national police check must include all offences of this nature in the national police check so that aged care providers can prevent potentially harmful individuals from being recruited.

 What If Other Offences Are Disclosed on a Police Check?